Improving SUSY Spectrum Determinations at the LHC with Wedgebox Technique: The N-MST Method of Nojiri et al.

-\end{enumerate} A sufficient sample of $pp \to A^0$ events is collected to represent an integrated LHC luminosity of $300\, \hbox{fb}^{-1}$.
-With this stricter set of cuts it should be somewhat harder to extract the Higgs boson mass.
+\end{enumerate} A sufficient sample of $pp \to A^0$ events is collected to represent an integrated LHC luminosity of $300\, \hbox{fb}^{-1}$, the same integrated luminosity as in \cite{Nojiri:2003tu}, though this study only finds about 200 events of the type (\ref{NMST-eqn}) for this luminosity.
+About 11\% of the generated events pass the cuts and selection criteria\footnote{This rises to about 16\% if the jet and missing energy cuts are excluded, and to around 23.5\% if same-flavor events meeting the criteria of \cite{Nojiri:2003tu} were also to be included.
+This is comparable to the 30\% noted in \cite{Nojiri:2003tu}.}

-Fig.~\ref{fig:sps1a}a shows the wedgebox plot at SPS1a for $e^+ e^- \mu^+ \mu^-$ events.
+Fig.~\ref{fig:sps1a}a shows the wedgebox plot at SPS1a for $p p \to A^0 \to e^+ e^- \mu^+ \mu^-$ events.
 A `simple box' topology consistent with the expected ${\widetilde\chi}^0_2 {\widetilde\chi}^0_2$ origin of lepton pairs is clear.
-Moreover, the number of flavor-balanced events ($e^+ e^- e^+ e^- + \mu^+ \mu^- \mu^+ \mu^- + e^+ e^- \mu^+ \mu^-$) exceeds the number of flavor-unbalanced events ($e^+ e^- e^\pm \mu^\mp + \mu^+ \mu^- \mu^\pm e^\mp$) at this parameter point \cite{huang1}; this indicates that the events come primarily from a Higgs boson decay\footnote{Note that though in a simulation one can of course only choose to generate Higgs boson decay events, experimentalists lack this freedom.} with decay topology (\ref{Adecay}).
-Though the final number of events passing cuts is somewhat small (only 30 or so compared to the 1000 which \cite{nojiri1} assumes, mainly due to the inclusion of the leptonic branching ratios) the number of events in the distribution of solutions is quite a bit larger: recall the bulleted caveats earlier which potentially can yield a $4 \times 4$ = 16-fold multiplicity factor.
-Though only a factor of 4 or so is observed, nonetheless a fairly clear peak in the distribution emerges (see Fig.~\ref{fig:sps1a}b) at the correct value\footnote{Also note here that the momentum-conservation constraints (\ref{con2}) do not appear to be generally true; {\it i.e.}, the parent Higgs boson is often generated with significant transverse momentum in the range $0 ~\lsim~ p_T~ \lsim~ 100 \, \hbox{GeV}$ according to this analysis.
-Surprisingly, this does not seem to affect the result.} of $m_A = 400\pm 5 \, \hbox{GeV}$.
+Moreover, the number of flavor-balanced events ($e^+ e^- e^+ e^- + \mu^+ \mu^- \mu^+ \mu^- + e^+ e^- \mu^+ \mu^-$) exceeds the number of flavor-unbalanced events ($e^+ e^- e^\pm \mu^\mp + \mu^+ \mu^- \mu^\pm e^\mp$) at this parameter point \cite{Huang:2008qd}; this indicates that the events come primarily from a Higgs boson decay\footnote{Note that though in a simulation one can of course choose to only generate Higgs boson decay events, experimentalists lack this freedom.} with decay topology (\ref{Adecay}).
+Though the final number of events passing cuts is somewhat small (only 40 compared to the $1000 \, \times 0.3 \, = 300$ which \cite{Nojiri:2003tu} estimates, for the reasons noted above) the number of events in the distribution of solutions is quite a bit larger: recall the bulleted caveats earlier which potentially can yield a $4 \times 4$ = 16-fold multiplicity factor.
+Though only a factor of 4 or so is observed, nonetheless a fairly clear peak\footnote{Apparently localized to within the $10\, \hbox{GeV}$ binning size adopted in Fig.~\ref{fig:sps1a}b.} in the distribution emerges (see Fig.~\ref{fig:sps1a}b) at the correct value\footnote{Also note here that the momentum-conservation constraints (\ref{con2}) do not appear to be generally true; {\it i.e.}, according to this analysis the parent Higgs boson is often generated with significant transverse momentum in the range $0 ~\lsim~ p_T~ \lsim~ 100 \, \hbox{GeV}$.
+Surprisingly, this does not seem to affect the result.} of $m_A \approx 395\, \hbox{GeV}$.